johnduhart/toggled/README.md

 						.Build();
 ```

-And then check to see if its enabled.
+And then check to see if it's enabled.

 ```csharp
 if (Feature.IsEnabled(MyFeature))